DardelHMB/wiiuerrorinfo/docs/home.md

 A blinking blue light indicates **IOSU is not booting.**

 The cause is SLC corruption.
 Fixing it will require hardmod.
-I do not have a guide to replace the SLC or repair it.
+I do not have a guide on how to replace the SLC or repair it.

 If you were happening to use isfshax (de_fuse too I think?), this is normal.
 No action is required.